vicrenlopez14/git-committer/README.md

 Performs a "git add ." followed by a "git commit -m".

-It works with this three values:
+It works with these three values:
 1. Title of the commit
 2. What are you changing with this commit
 3. Why are you changing this